yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 - If the eviction mechanism does not manage to lower the utilization to 45%, it has another 20 tries and stops.
 - After each eviction activity, and before measuring the memory utilization, a pause of 100 ms happens, to allow the JVM to release the evicted objects.

-{tip}The {{space-config.engine.cache_size}} is set to a large value, to instruct the local cache to evict, based on the available free memory, and not based on the total number of objects within the local cache.{tip}
+{tip}The `space-config.engine.cache_size` is set to a large value, to instruct the local cache to evict, based on the available free memory, and not based on the total number of objects within the local cache.{tip}

 h1.
 Primaries Space Distribution
 By default, when running GSCs on multiple machines and deploying a space with backups, GigaSpaces tries to provision primary spaces to all available GSCs across all the machines.
-The {{max-instances-per-vm}} and the {{max-instances-per-machine}} deploy parameters should be set when deploying your Data-Grid, to determine how the deployed Processing Unit (e.g. space) is provisioned into the different running GSCs.
+The `max-instances-per-vm` and the `max-instances-per-machine` deploy parameters should be set when deploying your Data-Grid, to determine how the deployed Processing Unit (e.g. space) is provisioned into the different running GSCs.

-Without setting the {{max-instances-per-vm}} and the {{max-instances-per-machine}}, GigaSpaces might provision a primary and a backup instance of the same partition into GSCs running on the same physical machine.
-To avoid this behavior, you should set the {{max-instances-per-vm=1}} and the {{max-instances-per-machine=1}}.
+Without setting the `max-instances-per-vm` and the `max-instances-per-machine`, GigaSpaces might provision a primary and a backup instance of the same partition into GSCs running on the same physical machine.
+To avoid this behavior, you should set the `max-instances-per-vm=1` and the `max-instances-per-machine=1`.
 This makes sure that the primary and backup instances of the same partition are provisioned into different GSCs running on different machines.
-If there is one machine running GSCs and {{max-instances-per-machine=1}}, *backup instances are not provisioned*.
+If there is one machine running GSCs and `max-instances-per-machine=1`, *backup instances are not provisioned*.

 Here is an example of how you should deploy a Data-Grid with 4 partitions, with a backup per partition (total of 8 spaces), where you have 2 spaces per GSC, and the primary and backup are not running on the same box (even when you have other GSCs running):
 {code}